 Its fair to say that the veterans of the franchise, Fisher and Hamill, bring most of the emotional gravity to the proceedings.
 Of course, Fisher’s passing brings a slightly distorting poignancy to her performance but, in reality, she’s still given very little to do.
-Some tough quips (‘Wipe that anxious-expression off of your face, Threepio’) offer glimpses of the forthright, young princess of yesteryear but otherwise she’s forlorn and embattled, glued to directing battles from a spaceship console.
+Some tough quips (‘Wipe that anxious-expression off your face, Threepio’) offer glimpses of the forthright, young princess of yesteryear but otherwise she’s forlorn and embattled, glued to directing battles from a spaceship console.
 Appropriate to its title, this is really Hamill’s film.
 After being relegated to the final thirty seconds of The Force Awakens, the grizzled, pessimistic and brooding Skywalker is the most interesting development in this new trilogy, far exceeding the perfunctory performance of Harrison Ford’s Solo.
 Despite Skywalker’s deep shame, emerging through Hamill’s often tear-filled gaze and general weariness, there is a twinkle to Hamill’s performance that just winks lovingly at the audience.
 His scenes with lead Ridley concerning the intrigues of the Force and the past are the most affecting in the film.

 In many ways, The Last Jedi is the film that The Force Awakens should have been- touching lightly upon the past but really trying to build for the new generation.
-The Last Jedi still carries the ‘tribute’ quality for the original trilogy and indulgent fan-service (which on a meta-level brings in the almost ‘mythic’-status of Star Wars from its audiences’ childhood memories so that in the final moments, Johnson tips his hat to the child in all the fans).
-Johnson tries to chart a course into an unknown, and very uncertain, future.
+The Last Jedi still carries the ‘tribute’ quality for the original trilogy and indulgent fan-service (which in a meta-moment at its ending, the director tips his hat to the child in all the fans).
+Johnson has charted a course into an unknown, and very uncertain, future.
 While the proverbial torch is finally being passed on, it remains in danger of flickering out altogether.